Labelbox/labelbox-python/examples/integrations/gcp/README.md

 5. Text Checklist / Dropdown Classification
 6. Text Named Entity Recognition

+### Requirements

+1. docker-compose installed
+2. gcloud cli installed (and configured for the proper service account)

 ### Deployment

 Deploy the coordinator service on port 8000

 1. Set the following env vars locally:
+    - `DEPLOYMENT_NAME`
+        - This is the name that all of the google resources will use.
+This will enable multiple deployments.
+E.g. prod-training-service or dev-training-service.
     - `GCS_BUCKET`
         - GCS bucket to store all of the artifacts.
-If the bucket doesn't exist it will automatically be created
+If the bucket doesn't exist it will automatically be created.
     - `GOOGLE_PROJECT`
-        - Google cloud project name
+        - Google cloud project name.
     - `SERVICE_SECRET`
         - This can be anything.
-You will have to use the same secret when making a request to the service
+You will have to use the same secret when making a request to the service.
     - `GOOGLE_APPLICATION_CREDENTIALS`
-        - Path to the application credentials
+        - Path to the application credentials.
     - `GOOGLE_SERVICE_ACCOUNT`
         - Google service account.
-Will have the following format: `<name>@<project>.iam.gserviceaccount.com`
+Will have the following format: `<name>@<project>.iam.gserviceaccount.com`.
     - `LABELBOX_API_KEY`
 2. Deploy the service
-    - To the cloud: `./deployments/deploy.sh`
+    - To the cloud: `./deployment/deploy.sh`
     - Locally: `./run.sh`

-### Cleanup
+### Managing training deployments

+* Delete the training deployment
+    - Set `DEPLOYMENT_NAME` env vars
-1. Run the `./deployments/teardown.sh` script
+    - Run the `./deployment/teardown.sh` script
-    - This will delete the coordinator service and the ingress
+        - Deletes the firewall, static ip, coordinator instance and the secrets
-2. Clean up any resources in the google cloud console including:
-    - GCR images
-    - Vertex resources
-        - Endpoints
-        - Models
+        - The gcs bucket and gcr training artifacts, the gcr images will not be updated, and all vertex artifacts will remain.

+* Updating secrets
+    - Set `LABELBOX_API_KEY`, `SERVICE_SECRET`, and `DEPLOYMENT_NAME` env vars
-        - Datasets
+    - Run `./deployment/reload_secrets.sh`

-    - Secrets stored in secret manager
-    - Resources stored in `GCS_BUCKET`
+* Updating the coordinator
+    - Change your code locally
+    - Make sure the `DEPLOYMENT_NAME` env var is set, and run `deployment/reload_coordinator.sh`

+* Updating containerized jobs
+    - The training pipeline always uses the latest images.
+This means that anytime you build and push, the coordinator will use the pushed code automatically. <b>Do not push containers to GCR for a deployment that is being used in production unless you want those changes to be used</b>/.
+    - Update your code locally, run `docker-compose build <container_name>`, and then `docker-compose push <container_name>`.

 ### Design